 If you are seeking to claim workers' compensation benefits, you should do so quickly.
 Any delay on your part could lead to potential snags or delays in receiving benefits.
 Immediately reporting injuries and filing a claim as soon as you decide to seek compensation increases the likelihood that benefits will begin quickly.

 If a dispute should arise regarding the claim, you can seek help from the workers' compensation commissioner's office in your state, but you may also want to contact an experienced workers' compensation attorney.
 If you are unhappy with the decision in a hearing that was held to determine some aspect of your workers' compensation claim, procedures exist for you to appeal the unfavorable result.
 In some states, your first appeal must be made to a workers' compensation court of appeals.
 Once the workers' compensation appeals has made its ruling, or if no such appeals court exists, an appeal to your state's court can usually be commenced if you are still unsatisfied with the results of your workers' compensation case.

-The workers' compensation system of laws is designed to provide a straightforward method for employees to receive compensation for work-related injuries, but it still can get pretty complicated and you may have to sue your employer.
-If you have been injured at work, contacting a lawyer who specializes in workers' compensation or personal injury law is the best way to ensure that your rights will be protected.
-A good way to get started is to have a legal professional review your claim, at no charge, in order to determine your next steps.
+The workers' compensation system of laws is designed to provide a straightforward method for employees to receive compensation for work-related injuries, but it can still get pretty complicated.
+If your claim is denied or you otherwise fail to receive the compensation you deserve, you may have to sue your employer.
+A great way to get started is to have a legal professional review your claim in order to determine your next steps.